Pfed-prog/NextJsExplorer/README.md

   - Fees: display gas fee cost in USD.
   - Transaction Method and Type: colored to reflect the mix of coin transfer, token transfer and contract call.

 - Blocks page: block miner and date.
-Aggregate data for total `Gas usage`, `Transactions` count and `Average Gas per Transaction` Display all the transactions in the block with their receiver, sender, gas used and value in USD.
+Aggregate data for total `Gas usage`, `Transactions` count and `Average Gas per Transaction`.
+Display all the transactions in the block with their receiver, sender, gas used and value in USD.

   - Token Transfers